skillz/sync-server-go/README.md

 https://heroiclabs.com/docs/unity-client-guide/
 4. Refer to the Nakama documentation on how to create custom modules which can handle game logic: https://heroiclabs.com/docs/runtime-code-function-reference/#nakama-module
-5. (Future) Please check out the simple client example to see how to interface with the server: https://github.com/aaron-skillz/sync-server-unity-example
+5. Please check out the simple client example to see how to interface with the server: https://github.com/aaron-skillz/sync-server-unity-example
 TODO:
 Configure SSL